Spring Break Vancouver 2026: What To Do & Where To Stay

 VanDusen Botanical Garden in Vancouver, BC, Canada.

 Ready to get out and enjoy the warming temperatures after a cold winter?
 You’re in the right place.
-Vancouver offers loads of popular hiking trails, including:
+Vancouver offers loads of popular hiking trails for all ages, skills, and interests.

 • Woman at an art gallery.